Key facts

 If you want to become a leader in the forefront of technology, why not graduate with a set of complementary skills that boost your employability?

-The Bachelor of Arts/Bachelor of Information Technology is perfect for students interested in a broad range of areas related to the humanities, social sciences, communication, creative arts, languages, and information technology (IT).
+The Bachelor of Arts/Bachelor of Information Technology is perfect for students interested in a broad range of areas related to humanities, social sciences, communication, creative arts, languages, and information technology (IT).

 In your arts degree, you will choose from a range of study areas in social sciences, humanities and the arts and complete a variety of industry-based learning opportunities.
+You will feel empowered to explore a diverse range of majors and minors in a way that suits you.
+From sport journalism to web design, and animation to Indigenous studies, you can personalise your degree to focus on the topics you care about.

 What is it about IT that interests you most?
-If you are interested in the communication of data, you might explore media studies, digital media or even a minor in design.
+If you are interested in the communication of data, you might explore media studies, digital media, or even a minor in design.
 If you are curious about human behaviour, you might choose sociology or criminology.
 If the state of the world is more your thing, you might look at international relations.

 In your IT degree, you will build a strong foundation with core IT skills integral to a wide range of industries.
 You will also undertake a specialised capstone project, allowing you to develop solutions to real-world problems from industry and learn agile project management methods widely used across the industry.